exaloop/codon/docs/sphinx/tutorial/primer.rst

     proc2(1, 's')
     proc2(5, 's')  # this prints nothing

-Seq is a strongly-typed language, so you can restrict argument and return types:
+Codon is a strongly-typed language, so you can restrict argument and return types:

 .. code:: seq